Advanced mirror shapes for mode enhancement in plano-concave cavities: Suggested use cases for plano-concave mirror shaping

 \begin{itemize} \item $\cintdirecttarget<\cintdirectpc$: The target performance is achievable with a plano-concave cavity with spherical mirrors. \item $\cintdirectpc<\cintdirecttarget<\cintdirectretopt$: Mirror shaping can serve to achieve the target performance in a plano-concave design. \item $\cintdirectretopt < \cintdirecttarget < \cintdirectcclimit$: The target performance is likely possible with a concave-concave design, but not with a plano-concave cavity. \item $\cintdirecttarget > \cintdirectcclimit$: The target performance is not possible with a concave-concave cavity with spherical mirrors, even if perfectly aligned. \end{itemize}

 If $\cintdirecttarget$ is in the regime where shaped plano-concave cavities may find use, one should weigh their advantages (transverse alignment insensitivity, only one non-planar mirror) against those of a spherical mirror concave-concave design (no need to fabricate non-spherical mirrors).
-If the plano-concave design is preferred, the length scan and fabrication sensitivity should be checked to ensure practical tolerances.
+If the plano-concave design is preferred, the length scan, fabrication sensitivity, and angular misalignment sensitivity should be checked to ensure practical tolerances.